pcfgallery/website/_posts/2020-01-10-google-maps-marker-clusterer.md

 authors:
   - adnan_riaz_gondal
 ---
-A control to render a view of records on Google Maps using the location information (lat/long) againt each record.
+A control to render a view of records on Google Maps using the location information (lat/long) against each record.